berkbatu/predict-houseprice-exercise/README.md

 # predict-houseprice-exercise
-Prediction of House Prices using sci-kits Boston house prices dataset
+A brief analysis of Sci-kits Boston house prices dataset and a prediction tool based of it.